 How common is depression during adolescence?

 Because of these changes, depression in adolescence can be a problem.
-Sadly, between 10-15% of teenagers display symptoms of depression at any given time.
+Sadly, between 10 and 15% of teenagers display symptoms of depression at any given time.

 What are the signs as a parent I should look for?
 And how can I tell that I am dealing with depression and not just teenage angst?

 Temperamental teens are common, but moodiness and excessive sleeping do not necessarily mean depression in teenagers.
 The following are some signs that your child may be depressed and for which you should seek help:

 - Sad or irritable for most of the day, for most days in the last two weeks

 - Loss of interest in things that are usually enjoyed